denegrij/CUR/CT-CUR.md

 ---

+### Let's complicate things a bit (just for the sake of having "better" data)

-Now, for the next one, I was a little bit more creative.
-As I needed to know the AWS Accounts by their name, not the AWS Account number.
+For the next query, I was a little bit more creative, as I needed to know the AWS Accounts by their name, not the AWS Account number (it is an AWS Organization with dozens of accounts).
 Problem is that CUR files doesn't export that information.
-So, I created in Amazon Athena a new table with two columns: the AWS Account number and the AWS Account name (wow, that's creative?)
+So, I created in Amazon Athena a new table with two columns: the AWS Account name and the AWS Account number (wow, that's creative?)

 Pretty easy, first I uploaded a csv file with couple of AWS Accounts to the Amazon S3 buckets (in this example in the "Accounts" directory):

 | Account name        | Account ID
 | ------------- |:-------------:|
 | Master      | 123456789123
 | Network      | 123456789123

 ![alt text](https://github.com/denegrij/CUR/blob/master/accounts.png "Accounts mapping")

+Then create the Amazon Athena Table based on that file:

 ```sql
 CREATE EXTERNAL TABLE `account_name`(